NolanHeffner/FRC-7538-2022-Public/README.md

 In future years we hope to incorporate encoders, kinematics, and odometry into our robot hardware and control for greater precision in autonomous mode.
 We're slowly recovering from COVID-19's pernicious effects on education, but it'll be a while before we attempt anything really advanced.

 ## Contributors:
-Nolan Heffner, Emma, Jessica Gay, Anthony, Spencer, Abdou Senghore, Jabel Senghore, and Micah
+Nolan Heffner, Emma, Jessica Gay (former), Anthony, Spencer, Abdou Senghore, Jabel Senghore, and Micah